Thursday, November 21, 2024

-Web Development & Design is an insanely broad topic.
+Web development and design is an insanely broad field.

-No web developer has worked through all of it…
+No web developer has mastered all of it.

-You can make amazing websites with a simple cheap laptop.
+You can create amazing websites with a simple, cheap laptop.

 Why?

-Web design is just writing code—even a smartphone can write code.
+Because web design is just writing code—and even a smartphone can handle that

-You grab that $200 laptop from Walmart but I want to emphasize that…
+Now, I’m not saying you should grab that $200 laptop from Walmart, but I do want to emphasize this:

-What I mean by display is: get as much space as possible as shown below:
+By “display,” I mean getting as much screen space as possible, as shown below:

 Ideally for ultimate productivity you want enough space to fit in a terminal, a web browser & your IDE

-No, I’m not going to just list MacBooks here!
-Yeah I use OSX now but Windows laptops can get you the same features.
+No, I’m not just going to list MacBooks here!
+Sure, I use macOS now, but Windows laptops can offer you the same features.

 Best Laptop Specs for Web Development

-Just remember to focus on display (and RAM) not on the CPU!
+Just remember to focus on the display (and RAM), not the CPU!

-Anything made within the past 5 years is too fast for web development.
-Also no need to worry about graphics cards even if you use Photoshop, InDesign & Illustrator.
+Anything made in the past five years is more than fast enough for web development.
+And there’s no need to worry about graphics cards, even if you’re using Photoshop, InDesign, or Illustrator.

-Modern CPU + awesome display + responsive keyboard + SSD = Happy Web Developer with crazy fast PC making big bucks.
+Modern CPU + great display + responsive keyboard + SSD = Happy Web Developer with a lightning-fast setup making big bucks.

 Display